1st Krajina Corps

-1st Krajina Corps (Serbian: 1. крајишки корпус, 1. krajiški korpus) was one of the seven corps of the Army of Republika Srpska (VRS).
+1st Krajina Corps (Serbian: 1. крајишки корпус, 1. krajiški korpus) was one of the six corps of the Army of Republika Srpska (VRS).
+It was the largest, most experienced, and the most capable corps in the army during the conflict.
 Before implementation into the Army of Republika Srpska, the corps was known as 5th Corps of Yugoslav People's Army or Banja Luka Corps.
-It was because of this fact that it was successor of the infrastructure, organization and most of the equipment.
-The main task of the corps was to defend western parts of the Republika Srpska, today however these areas are mostly part of Banja Luka region.
-It was the most numbered corps of VRS with between 51,000 and 60,000 soldiers.
-During the War in Bosnia and Herzegovina 6,997 died, 27,176 wounded and 1,031 soldiers have been missing.
+Because of this fact it was successor of the infrastructure, organization and most of the equipment.
+The main task of the corps was to defend western parts of the Republika Srpska, today these areas are mostly part of Banja Luka region.
+It was the most numbered corps of VRS with between 60,000 and 72,000 soldiers.
+During the War in Bosnia and Herzegovina, a total of 6,450 soldiers were killed in action, 27,176 were wounded and 1,031 remain missing.

 Organization

 The headquarters of the 1st Krajina Corps was in Banja Luka.
 After the establishment of the corps, corps remained in previous 5th Corps organization which was actual during 1992.
 Responsibility zone of the 1st Krajina Corps was determined by rivers Sava, Una, Ukrina, Ugar and mountains Majdanska and Vlašić.